 One evening, exhausted after a day of museum visiting, we gave our cyclo driver some cash and asked him to pick up a takeout of roast duck from a recommended restaurant.
 Not knowing his name and not sure if he would return, we wondered if we had been too trusting.
 Within the half hour he returned, bearing a freshly roasted duck and wishing us a good evening.

 As in Hanoi, cafe culture thrives in Saigon.
 Each morning we’d make our way to the Highlands Cafe, a few blocks down Dong Khoi Street.
-Chic surroundings and fabulous coffee along with the complimentary house copy of the International Herald Tribune made this our favorite spot for a hit of java.
+Chic surroundings and fabulous coffee, along with the complimentary house copy of the International Herald Tribune, made this our favorite spot for a hit of java.
 In the evening, scores of young people gathered at Highlands where ice cream sundaes were added to the menu.
-When the International Herald Tribune ceased print in 2017, I wondered if Highlands began offering complimentary copies of the New York Times instead.
+When the International Herald Tribune ceased print in 2017, I wondered if Highlands would begin offering complimentary copies of the New York Times instead.
 I miss the “Herald.”
 It always felt like a traveler’s friend.

 Local tours: Again we used the services of an Internet cafe/travel office, this time, Sinh Cafe.
 Sinh runs a number of travel cafes around Saigon and we chose one near our apartment to book a 2-night Mekong Delta trip.These tours are an incredible value, and we counted on the hotels in the Delta to match the quality and cleanliness of our previous lodging in Ha Long Bay.
 While they were adequate, one cannot say more.
 One hotel was so basic I could not find its name anywhere, a first in my experience.